 - Caffeine- can worsen anxiety and sleep challenges, especially if consumed later in the day.12

 - Eat organic to avoid pesticides, herbicides, fungicides, and known excitotoxins13

 - Avoid aspartame, food dyes, MSG… The easiest way to do this is to focus mainly on whole foods rather than processed foods.

 - Use natural personal care products.
-(Click here for some of our favorites: deodorant, shampoo/conditioner, toothpaste, etc.)
+(Check out some of our favorites: deodorant, mouthwash, toothpaste, etc.)

 Although it is ideal to be tested so your nutritional program can be personalized, this is a good starting point for most people wrestling with anxiety.

 - Max B (from PRL)- This is a B complex14 which contains all of your B vitamins.
 Start with 1 tsp/day, ideally added to 32oz of water and sipped throughout the day.

 - Probiotics- the dose depends on the person and situation but here are some great options (start with 1/day an empty stomach).

 - DHA- the dose ranges from 500-2000mg/day depending on the situation:

 - DHA+E– This contains DHA/EPA, MCT and vitamin E.14 Start with 1 Tbs/day.